Fruit, Flax & Yoghurt

 Starting the day off with fruit is a great way to kick start your fibre intake for the day and although this recipe suggests mango and blueberries, use the fruit you have and choosing seasonal fruits is always more cost-effective.
+Fruit and yoghurt are a great combination with flax seed adding in some omega-3s.
 If you are time poor this easy breakfast recipe is perfect to throw together in just 5 minutes.

 The nutritional value of this recipe will vary depending on the fruits and yoghurt you choose.
 It’s important to note that dairy-free yoghurts contain very little protein and therefore a dairy-free option might not keep you feeling full for long.
 If that’s the case, add some additional nuts or a scoop of protein powder to keep you feeling fuller for longer.